AFFORDABLE DO IT YOURSELF HOME PROJECT | BB FROSCH | CHALK/MINERAL PAINT DO IT YOURSELF PROJECT | PAINTED METAL

 It gets loud sometimes.

 I budged slightly on my unwillingness to spend another penny and bought two sample jars of flat finish paint from Home Depot--one in white and one in black.
-I mixed both into chalk paint using BB Frösch Paint Transformer.
-Click here for a quick tutorial on mixing your own chalk paint.
+I mixed both with BB Frösch Paint Transformer so they would bond to the metal clock without peeling.
+Click here for a quick tutorial on mixing your own chalk/mineral paint.

 You don't have to spend an arm and a leg to do it!

-So many small projects beg me to transform them with chalk paint, and at $30-$40/quart, I couldn't afford to do it with the expensive boutique brands--not to mention most of my projects need less than a cup of paint, not a whole quart.
+So many small projects beg me to transform them with chalk/mineral paint, and at $30-$40/quart, I can't afford to do it with the expensive pre-mixed brands--not to mention most of my projects need less than a cup of paint, not a whole quart.
 With my two newly-purchased sample jars of Behr paint from Home Depot and BB Frösch Paint Transformer, I was about $11 total for this makeover.

 STEP 1: Disassemble Clock